 The pasture should be on clean ground where hogs were not kept the previous year.
-The individual house and troughs in the pasture lot should be scrubbed with boiling water (See Swine Sanitation).
-The pigs and sow should be crated and moved to the new pasture.
+The individual house and troughs in the pasture lot should be scrubbed with boiling water (See Swine Sanitation, Page 51).
+The pigs and sow should be carted and moved to the new pasture.
 If the sows are driven, they may pick up worm eggs by dragging the udder over contaminated ground.
 Little pigs should not be kept on the same ground two years in succession, nor should they be kept on ground which has been occupied by hogs the previous year.
 This plan of management requires more pasture lots than are required when the same lots are utilized during successive years.
 In alternate years, however, the pasture lots may be cut for hay.
 The total expense may be somewhat higher, but years of carefully conducted experimental work show clearly the practicability of this program.

 Rations for the Sow.
-Sows lose as a rule, about three-fourths of a pound a day when they are suckling pigs.
+Sows lose as a rule, about 3/4 pound a day when they are suckling pigs.
 Heavy milkers will lose more.
-When the pigs are from ten days to two weeks old, the sow should be on full feed and be given all she will clean up.
+When the pigs are from 10 days to 2 weeks old, the sow should be on full feed and be given all she will clean up.
 If she loses weight too rapidly, feed her three times a day.
 Any one of the following rations may be used:

 Ration 1 Ration 3

-1 Parts by Weight Parts by Weight
+Parts by Weight Parts by Weight

-Barley Barley
+Barley100 Barley

 Shorts Wheat

+Alfalfa, ground 12 Alfalfa, ground 20

-†Tankage Tankage
+†Tankage 4 Tankage 12

-Ration 2 Ration 4
+Ration 4

-1 Parts by Weight t in the second s Parts by Weight
+Ration 2 Parts by Weight

-Barley Barley
+Parts by Weight Barley

-Peas 20 Oats 50
+Barley Oats 50

+Peas Shorts

+Alfalfa, ground 12 Alfalfa, ground

-Tankage 4 Shorts
+Tankage 4 Tankage

-Tankage

-Or skim milk 150
+Or skim milk150

-Creeps should be made available for the pigs by Creep Feeding. the time they are three weeks old (Fig. 27).
+Creep Feeding.
+Creeps should be made available for the pigs by the time they are 3 weeks old (Fig. 27).
 At this time it is preferable to give them dry feed in the form of coarsely ground wheat, or a combination of coarsely ground wheat and cracked corn.
-After they have become accustomed to eating, the feed may be changed to a mixture of ground wheat, corn or barley, shorts or middlings, ground oats, skim milk or tankage fed in the form of slop.
+After they have become accustomed to eating, the feed may be changed to a mixture of ground wheat, corn or barley, shorts or middlings, ground oats, skim nilk or tankage fed in the form of slop.
 The troughs must be watched so feed is not left to become sour.
-A good ration may be made up of ground corn, barley, or wheat, 70 parts; shorts 26 parts; and digester tankage, 4 parts.
+A good ration may be made up of ground corn, barley, or wheat, 70 parts; shorts, 26 parts; and digester tankage, 4 parts.
 The protein supplement may be fed entirely in the form of dairy by-products by allowing 1 to 2 pounds of skim milk for each pound of grain mixture.
 This ration will be suitable for the weaning age also.
 If the price of oats is comparable with the price of other grains, it may be fed to replace one-half of the other grains.